mages/PSRWP/PSRWP.md

 The idea underpinning this test is that, in the presence of a non-constant calendar year trend, diagonals of development factors will tend to have either larger or smaller than usual development factors.
 Thus, Mack proposes carrying out the following procedure:

-- For each development period _j_ (i.e. column of the data set), order the development factors and separate them into a set of small factors ("SF") and large factors ("LF") using the median of the development factors in that development period.
+- For each development period $j$ (i.e. column of the data set), order the development factors and separate them into a set of small factors ("SF") and large factors ("LF") using the median of the development factors in that development period.
 - For each diagonal, count the number of large and small factors.
 - Under the null hypothesis of independent accident periods, development factors should be equally spread between small and large factors (subject to sampling variability).
-Therefore a binomial distribution with probability _p_ and _n_=number of entries in the diagonal may be used to assess the significance of the number of large and small factors.
+Therefore a binomial distribution with probability $p$ and $n=$ number of entries in the diagonal may be used to assess the significance of the number of large and small factors.

 Refer to Appendix H of [MA97] for full details.